 - Data shows that the youth who tested positive was released while he was still COVID-19 active.

 5. Sacramento County – Highlights

 (Sacramento Main Jail & Rio Cosumnes Correctional Center)

-- The total population across both jails is 3,166 people, showing an decrease of 106 people since the previous week.
+- Current total population across both jails is 3,217 people, an increase of 51 since last week.

-- No data provided on the active cases released from custody and the resolved cases.
+- There was no data provided on the number of active cases released from custody or the number of resolved cases.

 - Sacramento Jail’s COVID-19 cover-up – https://www.davisvanguard.org/2020/08/sacramento-jails-covid-19-coverup-public-information-violations/

 As of Sept.
 14, there are 49 active cases of COVID-19 in the LA jail system.

 - Of the 49 active cases of the virus within the jail, 42 individuals are symptomatic and 7 asymptomatic.
 Since testing began, 2888 individuals have recovered from COVID-19 and 265 individuals were released while active.

 - The total number of incarcerated people tested is approximately 23,058.